rundexter/documentation/source/includes/_tutorial.md

 Finally, in the only really new step for the update, we'll bump the version by a minor step since we added functionality.

-That's it, we now have a filterable RSS feed parser!
+That's it!
+Just `git commit -am 'Added a filter'`, `dexter push`, and we now have a filterable RSS feed parser!